aminnj/slideMaker/README.md

 ## Notes:
 * remember to compile twice to pick up the proper slide numbers (stupid latex)
+* put updated style files into style and include them in a way similar to enumitem

 ## TODO:
 * support Madrid theme in Software/SlideMaker